MaayanLab/clustergrammer-docs/docs/building_webpage.rst

 The easiest way to generate a visualize of your own data on a webpage is to:

-#. follow the :ref:`python_workflow_example` to cluster your matrix and generate the front-end JSON
+#. follow the :ref:`clustergrammer_py_workflow` to cluster your matrix and generate the front-end JSON
 #. then use the :ref:`example_pages` workflow to visualize your calculated JSON

 These examples require Clustergrammer's JavaScript and Python libraries: